 There is a debate about nuclear power.
 Proponents, such as the World Nuclear Association and Environmentalists for Nuclear Energy, contend that nuclear power is a safe, sustainable energy source that reduces carbon emissions.”

-Brief explainer: Nuclear Reactions, Radioactivity, Fission and Fusion
+Brief video explainers: Nuclear Reactions, Radioactivity, Fission and Fusion

 MYTH: We don't have a solution to nuclear's "waste problem"— Madi Hilly (@MadiHilly) July 21, 2022